tbwiik/Travelu/README.md

 ## Installing the project

-The project can be installed with jlink.
+The project can be installed with JLink and JPackage.
 To install the project, in terminal:

 - `cd fxui` to change into ui-folder